top of page

 How to Journal for Beginners

-When you're doing inner work, journaling can lead towards insights and breakthroughs, which boosts mindfulness, helps you cope with emotional burnout or stress, and also builds resilience when setting and working towards personal goals.
+Engaging in inner work through journaling can lead to insights and breakthroughs, enhancing mindfulness, helping to manage emotional burnout or stress, and building resilience when setting and pursuing personal goals.

-There is also the misconception that journaling is only about writing out your feelings or, the late trend, what you're grateful for.
-The truth is, however, is that there are different ways to journal.
-It really depends on your style and this post will share different tips to help you begin journaling.
+There's also a misconception that journaling is solely about writing down your feelings or, as the recent trend suggests, noting what you're grateful for.
+In reality, there are various ways to journal.
+It depends on your personal style, and this post will offer different tips to help you start journaling.

 How to Start Journaling